A CHEAP DAY OUT

 THE BRITISH LIBRARY 96 Euston Road.
 Tel 020 7412 7332

-Programme of special events.
+Programme of special events and tours (some chargeable).

 ST PANCRAS CHURCH Euston Road.
 Tel 020 7388 1461